- About the Collections

 Q. When is Special Collections open?

-A. During Fall and Winter semesters, Special Collections is open Monday thru Friday, 9 am to 5 pm, and Saturday, 1 pm to 5 pm.
+A. During Fall and Winter semesters, Special Collections is open Monday thru Friday, 9 am to 5 pm.
 Special Collections is closed for the traditional national- and state-observed holidays.
 For specific schedule information click here or call (213) 740-5900 to ask specific questions about schedules.

 Q. Is Special Collections closed during the lunch hour?